leonk7/RailsFinalProject/housem8/README.md

 **Features**:
 - users (house seeker/owner) can create profile
-- owners can listing creation/destroying (supports file uploads for images)
+- owners can create/destroy listings (supports file uploads for images)
 - seekers can look through all listings
-- seekers can contact owners
+- seekers can contact owners through email
-- owners can view seekers who are interested
+- owners can view how many seekers have liked their post

 **Division of Labor**:
 - Emily: Handled user creation, listing creation/destroying, updating likes for owners to view, file uploads (used carrier view gem)